MihaiCiorascu/Battleship-Game-with-Checker-Pattern-AI/README.md

 - Can start the application with either user interface (Graphical User Interface or Console)
 ## AI
 - Computer play is competitive against the human player
-- Battleship, which is not a [complete information](https://en.wikipedia.org/wiki/Complete_information) game), uses Checker Pattern
+- Battleship uses Checker Pattern

 ## Problem Statement